robertocarroll/robertocarroll/_posts/2008-07-25-a-walker-in-the-city.markdown

 - The National
 ---

-Robert Carroll plots an escape on foot from the air-conditioned non-places where we spend our days.
-Published in The Review section of The National on 25 July 2008.
+<h2 class="subtitle">I wrote this article about escaping on foot from the air-conditioned non-places where we spend our days.
+It was published in The Review section of The National on 25 July 2008.</h2>

 There is something pleasing about arriving in a foreign land and being greeted by a card with your name on it.
 It confirms you are where you are supposed to be.
 My flight from Heathrow to Abu Dhabi had taken three-and-a-half films and crossed four time zones.